maddiecych8/comp4882-questforcode/README.md

 git clone https://github.com/maddiecych8/comp4882-questforcode.git

-Run bundle update to make sure that your global installs of the bundler and rails gems are up to date with any bug/security patches.
+Run 'bundle update' to make sure that your global installs of the bundler and rails gems are up to date with any bug/security patches.

 Run bundle install to install all the other gem dependencies in the gemset.